godotengine/godot-docs/community/contributing/ways_to_contribute.rst

 for bug reports and enhancement suggestions.
 You will need a GitHub account to be able to open a new issue there, and click on the "New issue" button.

-When you report a bug, you should keep in mind that the process is very similar to an appointment with your doctor.
+When you report a bug, you should keep in mind that the process is similar to an appointment with your doctor.
 You noticed *symptoms* that make you think that something might be wrong (the engine crashes, some features don't work as expected, etc.).
 It's the role of the bug triaging team and the developers to